-You are a very important person to us, with very important, individualized needs.
-You are the center of our care and attention, and together we will share in your total joint experience.
+Your needs are very important to us, and you are the center of our care and attention.
+Together we will share in your total joint experience.

-After you have made the decision to have a total hip replacement, your surgery can be scheduled during an office visit or it can be done over the phone with our surgery scheduling staff.
+After you have made the decision to have a total knee replacement, your surgery can be scheduled during an office visit or it can be done over the phone with our surgery scheduling staff.
 You will need to schedule an appointment with your primary care physician to obtain medical clearance for surgery.

-Pre-Surgery Visit at SRMC: The staff from Salem Regional Medical Center (SRMC) will contact you approximately 4-6 weeks before surgery and arrange for you to come to the hospital for a pre-surgical visit, which is usually scheduled early in the morning since you will also have some testing performed at that time.
+Pre-Surgery Visit at SRMC: The staff from Salem Regional Medical Center (SRMC) will contact you approximately 2 weeks before surgery and arrange for you to come to the hospital for a pre-surgical visit, which is usually scheduled early in the morning since you will also have some testing performed.